 In 2007, GEM secured a $300 million loan from the Japan Bank for International Cooperation.
 The Egyptian Government will fund $147 million while the remaining funds were secured through donations and international organizations.

 On 11 January 2012, a joint venture between Egypt's Orascom Construction Industries (OCI) and the Belgian BESIX Group began as it was awarded the contract for phase three of the Grand Egyptian Museum (GEM), a deal valued at $810 million bringing the total cost of the museum to $1.1 billion.

 On 29 April 2018, a fire broke out near the entrance of the GEM but artifacts were not damaged and the cause of the fire still remains unknown.

 In May 2018, the last of King Tutankhamun's chariots were moved to GEM from overseas.

-In November 2018, the estimate for a full official opening was set in 2022 or 2023, according to Tarek Tawfik, GEM’s director.
+In November 2018, the estimate for a full official opening was set for late 2023, according to Tarek Tawfik, GEM’s director.

-The museum will cover about one-third of the total museum grounds displaying more than 100,000 artifacts from various periods.
+The museum will cover about one-third of the total museum grounds displaying more than 100,000 artifacts from various periods, some of which have never been seen before.
 The main attraction of the museum will be the first exhibition of the full tomb collection of King Tutankhamun which will showcase about 5000 items in total and will be relocated from the Egyptian Museum in Cairo.
 Other artifacts will be relocated from storages and museums in Luxor like the great statue of Amenhotep III and four tons pink Granite statue of the god Horus, Aswan, Minya, Sohag, Assiut, Beni Suef, Fayoum, the Delta, and Alexandria.

 Egypt Tours Portal prides itself on being the best travel agency in Egypt as proven by our numerous positive reviews.